DIM for Perimenopause and Menopause

 If you enjoy cruciferous veggies, then you can reap the benefits straight from your plate.
 This category includes cabbage, cauliflower, broccoli, Brussels sprouts, kale, radishes, bok choy, chard, turnips, and others.
 Make salads, enjoy them alone or mixed with olive oil and vinegar, or add them to a green smoothie.

-Read more about are vegetables healthier, raw, or cooked?
+Read more about whether vegetables are healthier, raw, or cooked.

 Another option is a supplement like Morphus DIM (buy it in our store).
-No standard dose has been established, so speak with a professional before taking it.
-A common dose is 100 mg with black pepper fruit extract to improve absorption.
+No standard dose has been established; therefore, consult a professional before taking it.
+A typical dose is 100 mg, combined with black pepper fruit extract, to enhance absorption.

 Bottom line

 DIM is a natural treatment option for women who are in perimenopause and menopause.
-No standard dose has yet been established for DIM, so talk to a health professional about the optimal dose for you.
+No standard dose has been established for DIM, so consult a healthcare professional to determine the optimal dose for you.
 After menopause, DIM may be much less effective because the supplement is best when there is a greater need to balance estrogen.